suuelee/druber-responsive/README.md

 ```
 When the toggle button appears on mobile, the navbar items should disappear.
 I can achieve this by setting `display: none` (within that same media query).

-In order to determine whether the menu items should be shown or not, I will use .active to display the menu items when it is active: # COME FIX
+In order to determine whether the menu items should be shown or not, I will use `.active` to display the menu items when they are active:

   ```
     .navbar-links.active {